bird-house/birdhouse-deploy/docs/source/index.rst

 ..
-PAVICS documentation master file, created by sphinx-quickstart on Mon Oct  3 13:56:31 2016.
+Birdhouse documentation master file, created by sphinx-quickstart on Mon Oct  3 13:56:31 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.